DeSantis announces $144 million for broadband access in rural areas

 The Biden administration's $1 trillion infrastructure package included $14.2 billion for the Affordable Connectivity Program, which was passed in 2021.
 The program launched in 2022 to provide $30 monthly subsidies on Internet service for millions of lower-income households.

 “High-speed internet is not a luxury any longer.
-It’s a necessity,” President Biden said in May 2022.
+It’s a necessity,” Biden said in May 2022.

 SpaceX has also launched thousands of Starlink satellites to provide Internet service in remote areas.